Load the necessary packages for this section.

 0.00205

-exact_probability = 4 * binomial(13,5) / binomial(52,5)
+exact_probability = 4 * binomial(13, 5) / binomial(52, 5)

 0.0019807923169267707

 5.3.2.
-Estimate \(\pi\) by throwing darts#
+Estimating \(\pi\) by Throwing Darts#

-\[ \frac{\mathrm{hits}}{n} \approx \frac{\pi r^2}{(2r)^2} \]
+\[ \frac{\text{hits}}{\text{total throws}} \approx \frac{\text{Area}_\text{circle}}{\text{Area}_\text{square}} = \frac{\pi r^2}{(2r)^2} = \frac{\pi}{4} \]

-\[ \pi \approx 4 \frac{\mathrm{hits}}{n} \]
+\[ \pi \approx 4 \times \frac{\text{hits}}{\text{total throws}} \]

-n = 10000 # Number of darts
+n = 1000 # Number of darts to throw.

-x = 2rand(n) .- 1 # Coordinates
+x = 2rand(n) .- 1

 y = 2rand(n) .- 1